professionalsoftwarebuilder/LightPlace/README.md

 # Professional Software Website

-This is "social media like" website built with Django.
+This is a "social media like" website built with Django.
 The website is still heavily under construction and is not working properly.